sailmail/iridiumPPP.txt

 Prior to using your Iridium phone for a PPP internet connection for the first time, you need to set up a "Standard 19200 bps" modem driver on your computer, and then set up a dial-up networking connection for the Iridium-PPP service.
-These steps are both described in detail below for Windows-XP (other versions are similar):
+These steps are both described in detail below for Windows 7, 8 and 10:

 First step: Install a Modem-Driver: